 - Submit Button Text: Change the button text to something like, “Send Request Now.”

-- AJAX Forms: Use the AJAX settings so sections of the form can update without reloading the entire page.
+- Enable AJAX form submission: Use the AJAX settings so sections of the form can update without reloading the entire page.

-- GDPR Enhancements: This is a privacy feature that prevents visitor’s IP addresses, login credentials, and other personal details from being stored in your website’s database, so your site is GDPR compliant.
+- Disable storing entry information in WordPress: This is a privacy feature that prevents visitor’s IP addresses, login credentials, and other personal details from being stored in your website’s database, so your site is GDPR compliant.
 If you want more information about this, see our guide on how to add a GDPR agreement field to your contact form.

 Once you’re finished, be sure to click Save.